-The iPad Pro will run all of the hundreds of thousands of tablet-optimized apps in the iOS App Store, but with that big 12.9-inch display, powerful Apple A9X processor, and optional Apple Pencil and Smart Keyboard, it can run some of them better and faster than any iPad before it.
-Here are the iPad Pro apps you want to check out right now!
+The iPad Pro will run all of the hundreds of thousands of tablet-optimized apps in the iOS App Store, but with Apple's 11-inch or massive 12.9-inch display, powerful Apple A12Z processor, and optional Apple Pencil 2 and Smart Keyboard, it can run some of them better and faster than any iPad before it.
+Here are the iPad Pro apps you should check out right now!

-Coda on the Mac is how I've done web development—when I've had to do web development!—since it was released lo many years ago.
+Coda on the Mac is how I've done web development—when I've had to do web development—since it was released so many years ago.
 It was a revelation: An impeccably designed, fully integrated environment to edit, audit, and transfer files for all of your sites.
 And then the developers, Panic, went and did the inconceivable: They brought it all to iPad.
-Now, they've optimized it for iPad Pro and iOS 9 multi-app multitasking so you can work on your sites in Coda on the left and preview them in Safari on the right.
+Now, they've optimized it for iPad Pro and multi-app multitasking so you can work on your sites in Coda on the left and preview them in Safari on the right.
 You can even trigger an update in Safari automatically right from Coda.
 It's a triumph.
-(It's also universal, so you get iPhone and iPad all in one.)

 Microsoft is still king of the Office apps and that's especially true for spreadsheets.
 If you've ever wanted to pivot a table or do any number of ledger-ly things, you've wanted to do it in Excel.
 What makes Excel for iPad especially great is that Microsoft prioritized it even over the company's own mobile devices, and that head-start has made it not only a good Office app, but a good iPad app.
 Heck, with split-view support, it makes it a great one.
 And Word, Powerpoint, and OneNote are no slouches either.

 Fully featured spreadsheets.
 Make charts and graphs with ease and display your data however you see fit.